iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 Methods

-The ConnectorRunner has a Synchronize method that runs your bridge module.
+The ConnectorRunner has a Synchronize method that runs your Connector module.

 ``` JavaScript
     const bridgeJobDef = new BridgeJobDefArgs();